Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 The tiles in the Start menu can be modified to suit your preferences.
 Your browser history, bookmarks, and passwords are all saved with you, and you can quickly find your apps in the Windows Store by typing their names into the search bar.

 Your Microsoft account grants access to 15GB of free online storage space through the Microsoft Azure cloud storage service.

 Furthermore, you can access those files from any web browser, PC, smartphone, or tablet device you choose.
 If you need to work together on a group project, you can also create a OneDrive folder that everyone can view to facilitate collaboration.

 For more information on how to resolve other difficulties with the login system, see our article on how to fix the no login screen issue in Windows 11.

 Alternatively, if the signing option isn’t working at all, check out our guide on how to solve sign-in problems.

 In addition, our article on how to resolve the Just a moment loop in Windows 10 has further information and possible remedies.
 The detailed tips may be applied in Windows 11 as well.

-Let us know in the comments below which solution worked best for you as well as whether you like the Microsoft account over a local account more.
+Let us know in the comments below which solution worked best for you and whether you like the Microsoft account over a local one.